sriramlab/AutoComplete/README.md

 The `id_name` option specifies which column of the dataset to use as an identifier for each sample.
 Continuous or binary-valued features will be automatically detected.

-A version of the dataset with imputed values will be saved with a prefix in the same folder as `imputed_{data_file}`.
-The output file path can be manually specified using the `--output` option.
+A version of the dataset with imputed values will be saved with a prefix in the same folder such as `imputed_{data_file}`.
+Alternatively the output file path can be manually specified using the `--output` option.

 In the case of imputing another data file with a model that was already trained, the path to the saved model can be specified with the `--impute_using_weights` option and imputation will be performed without any training.